- Chief Operating Officer

 Using the Archives

-The Municipal Archives services reference requests from researchers and the general public which relate to archival and historical City records under its administration in the City Records Center.
+The Municipal Archives provides reference assistance for researchers and the general public for subjects that relate to archival and historical City records held in the City Records Center.
 If you need reference assistance with our collections, please Ask a Question.

 Onsite Research Appointments

 Research appointments are required for on-site research visits.
-Please contact the Archivist to schedule an appointment.
+Please contact the Archives to schedule an appointment.

 Preparing for a Research Visit